Results of the 2024 US New Graduate Pay and Generation Z Compensation Survey

 New graduate pay transparency is key

 One key factor for attracting new graduates is pay transparency.
-One recent study found that 85% of recent graduates are less likely to apply for a job if the salary range isn’t shared in the job posting.
+According to a Business Indsider study, 85% of recent graduates are less likely to apply for a job if the salary range isn’t shared in the job posting.

-In our New Graduate and Generation Z Compensation Survey, we’ve seen an increase in the number of employers offering pay transparency, with 37.6% saying they provided this in 2023.
+In our US New Graduate and Generation Z Compensation Survey, we’ve seen an increase in the number of employers offering pay transparency to new graduate hires, growing from 37.6% in 2023 to 52% in 2024.

 Starting salaries for new employees